Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

-To introduce the problem, go through what consecutive means, getting suggestions from the pupils for the starting number.
-It is good to let the pupils select the three operations and to take four or five examples, but not to discuss how many possibilities there are at this stage.
+To introduce the problem, discuss what consecutive means, and invite pupils to suggest a starting number.
+Let them select the three operations and take four or five examples, but don't discuss how many possibilities there are at this stage.
+Give children time to find other possibilities and encourage them to explain how they know they have them all.

-Do you think you've found all the possibilities?
+How do you know you've found all the possibilities?

 Tell me about your answers.